 NEVER allow police into your home

-However, by inviting a police officer into your home, you are granting them extra powers and diminishing your own rights.
-The police know this, which is why they are always keen to persuade people to allow them in.
+However, by inviting a police officer into your home, you grant them extra powers, and the police know this, which is why they are always keen to persuade people to allow them in.

 If you have invited the police in and you are subsequently arrested or they have strong suspicions a crime has been or is about to be committed, they can conduct a search of your premises and seize anything they deem as evidence without a search warrant.

 Imagine the scenario, where the police are having problems in obtaining a search warrant.
 If they take their chances and knock on your door, and you let them in, then they do not need the warrant to enter your house, do they?
 They will unlawfully barge in, and at a later stage, they will claim that you invited them in.